 Further, BVES states that it is likely to issue an RFP for unbundled RECs in 2022 that and it will provide additional details about its criteria before it is issued.
-BVES does not, however, describe how its past and future RFPs evaluate resources located in specific communities, such as disadvantaged communities, or how the solicitations evaluate the 'best fit' criteria as required in the ACR.
-Therefore, in its final 2021 RPS Plan, BVES shall include discussion of how its RFPs evaluate specific locational aspects as required in Section 399.13(a)(8) and how it will apply the best fit criteria, pursuant to Section 399.13(a)(9), when evaluating bids in future RFPs.
-At a minimum, BVES' should include information in its final 2021 RPS Plan describing how it will value and evaluate bids in its unbundled RECs RFP.
+BVES does not, however, describe how its past and future RFPs evaluate resources located in specific communities, such as disadvantaged communities, or how the solicitations evaluate the 'best fit' criteria as required in the ACR.61 The Proposed Decision directed BVES to include discussion of how its RFPs evaluate specific locational aspects as required in Section 399.13(a)(8) and how it will apply the best fit criteria, pursuant to Section 399.13(a)(9), when evaluating bids in future RFPs.
+In comments on the Proposed Decision, BVES notes that it has not held an RFP for RPS compliance since 2012, does not foresee a need for any near-term RPFs to meet RPS compliance, and that any evaluation criteria associated with future RFPs "are not yet developed and are not in place at this time."62 While we understand that BVES does not anticipate holding an RFP in the near-term, BVES is still required to meet the minimum criteria established in the ACR.
+Therefore, at a minimum, BVES' should include information in its final 2021 RPS Plan describing how it will value and evaluate bids in its next RPS RFP pursuant to Pub.
+Util.
+Code § 399.13(a)(9) which requires that in soliciting and procuring eligible renewable energy resources, each retail seller consider the best-fit attributes of resource types that ensure a balanced resource mix to maintain the reliability of the electrical grid.
+This information may be provided at a high-level, given that BVES is not anticipating an RFP in 2021, but the utility must meet the minimum requirements established in the ACR when filing its final 2021 RPS Plan.
+63